ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 With this modification, now the agent can provide a better estimation $ \hat p', \hat v' $ to evaluate tree nodes during MCTS, without having access to the actual principal variation $ s_{\text{seq}} $.

 ## Experiments
-Due to the very limited resources available and time limit for Master thesis, experiments have to be stopped at early stage.
+Due to the very limited resources available and time limit for Master thesis, experiments have to be cut off half way.
 All experiments are conducted in $ 8\times 8 $ Othello.

 ###### General Statistics
 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Training_Loss.png" caption="Average loss over the whole training process." width="75%" %}